ukbendavies/secure-dev-workflow/README.md

-# Improve developmeent PowerShell experience & enhance security
+# Improve PowerShell dev experience & enhance security

 This repo describes some basic coufiguration for PowerShell on Windows to improve my development workflow and enhance the security posture of my environment as a small part of a defense in depth strategy.